 Using Clockify to calculate Trello earnings

-If you bill by the hour, time tracking your Trello card activities can tell you what your earnings are and how much you need to bill your clients.
+If you bill by the hour, time tracking your Trello card activities can tell you what your earnings are and how much you should bill your clients.

 When setting up time tracking for the team in Clockify, indicate your hourly rates, per:

-- or, team member within a particular project
+- A team member within a particular project.

 The most specific hourly rates you set (team member within a particular project being the most specific of the four), will be used by the system to calculate your own, and your team’s earnings.

-Each time you start working on a card in Trello, just start the timer from the card, a checklist item, or by selecting the text and right-clicking on it, before clicking on the timer option in the menu.
+Each time you start working on a card in Trello, just start the timer.

-Mark all the necessary entries as billable in the Clockify extension for Chrome, and once you’re done tracking time for this card (or project, if you want to bill for all of this Trello board’s activities altogether), just go to your Summary report.
+Mark all the necessary entries as billable in the Clockify browser extension, and once you’re done tracking time for this card (or project, if you want to bill for all of your Trello board’s activities altogether), just go to your Summary report.

 Here, you can select the time period when you worked on that Trello project (say, this month) and filter by said project, to view your total hours tracked and earnings in the header.